NguyenLoi851/sum-study-from-zero-to-hero/README.md

 - Flow 2.1.2: System Program create new Sum Account and transfer ownership of Sum Account to Sum Program.
 Then, Sum Program can write to Sum Account.

-- Flow 2.2: We need to pass signatures of accounts, which are writable in instruction.
+- Flow 2.2: We need to pass signers, which are writable in instruction.

 Note 3: With anchor, we do not need to pass accounts of DEFAULT / PROGRAM user in signatures parts.
 It will be automatically done by anchor.

-Note 4: When creating struct to increase value for Sum Account, if we forget to declare #[account(mut)] for sum_account, test file
+Note 4: When creating struct to increase value for Sum Account, if we forget to declare #[account(mut)] for sum_account, test file will not return error.

+Only work with solana version 1.14.18
+Not work with solana version 1.66.0
+($ solana-install upgrade <version>)